tc39/proposal-temporal/docs/ambiguity.md

 zdt = Temporal.PlainDate.from('2019-02-19').toZonedDateTime('America/Sao_Paulo'); // can be ambiguous
 zdt = Temporal.PlainDateTime.from('2019-02-19T00:00').toZonedDateTime('America/Sao_Paulo'); // can be ambiguous

-// Even if the offset is present in the source string, if the type (like DateTime)
+// Even if the offset is present in the source string, if the type (like PlainDateTime)
 // isn't an exact type then the offset is ignored when parsing so ambiguity is possible. dt = Temporal.PlainDateTime.from('2019-02-19T00:00-03:00');
 zdt = dt.toZonedDateTime('America/Sao_Paulo'); // can be ambiguous